 Rides awards and incentives

-Ride leaders are recognized for their essential services at the annual volunteer recognition party, and by awards and incentives that vary from year to year.
-The current first award is a "ride leader" jersey.
+Ride leaders are recognized for their essential services at the annual volunteer recognition party, and through awards and incentives that vary from year to year.
+The current first award is a ride leader jersey.
 Ride leaders can pick up the jerseys after they have led six rides and promise to lead six more over the next year.
 Only two rides per month count toward the award tally.
 In addition to the awards, there is an incentives program (details available elsewhere to leaders) to encourage listing of rides.
 Ride leaders also meet quarterly for an all-expenses-paid dinner.